airbnb/streamalert/docs/source/lookup-tables.rst

 External Configuration
 ``````````````````````
-Suppose you receive a piece of telemetry that includes a hostname:
+Suppose StreamAlert receive a piece of telemetry that includes a hostname:

 .. code-block::